-This event was part of the Lannan In Pursuit of Cultural Freedom series.
+This event was part of the In Pursuit of Cultural Freedom lecture series.

-In this episode he is joined in conversation with Terry Tempest Williams.
-The companion Talk episode may be found here.
+In this episode she is introduced by Katharine Viner and then gives a talk.
+The companion Conversation episode may be found here.

 Additional photos of this event are available on Flickr.